giorgio0s0codes/myCsharp/README.md

-This a repository designed for me to learn C# and the management of GitHub
+This a repository designed for me to learn C# and the management of GitHub.